-The parent involvement balance is something most parents struggles with when raising their children. Â Expert opinions on parent involvement are often hard to take if not aligned with our core beliefs about child rearing.Â Quality time… (continue reading)
+The parent involvement balance is something most parents struggles with when raising their children. Â Expert opinions on parent involvement are often hard to take if not aligned with our core beliefs about child rearing.Â Quality time differs from family … (continue reading)

 Technology has its advantages in motivating us to learn more, think differently, and reach new heights in understanding and experiencing all the world has to offer.
-However, should we forgo the gift to our senses that… (continue reading)
+However, should we forgo the gift to our senses that a newspaper, magazine, favorite … (continue reading)

 The dog days of summer are finally here!
 It is even starting to feel a lot like summer outside.
 I just recently washed and put the winter jackets away.
-It wonâ€™t get below 50 during the… (continue reading)
+It wonâ€™t get below 50 during the summer in Chicago right? … (continue reading)

 Recent reading research has revealed reading has an effect on a lot more than just opening our minds to the world around us.
-Different parts of our brain responsible for listening, perception, and problem solving are… (continue reading)
+Different parts of our brain responsible for listening, perception, and problem solving are effected by our ability … (continue reading)